Please contact me directly for more information on pricing.

 TONS!
 Send me an email and I can get back to you with recommendations for specific areas you might be looking for as well as some of my favorite spots and other vendors.

 This is true!
-My background is in Special Education and for over ten years, I worked with middle and high school students in Brooklyn and Manhattan.
+My background is in Special Education and for over eleven years, I worked with middle and high school students in Long Island and the city.

-I learned how to shoot photography when I was in high school and thought about pursuing it in college, however, I really loved the energy and creativity that teaching offered and so l decided to go into teaching.
-The love of photography never went away though and what started off as something I was doing occasionally turned into a full-time endeavor.
+I learned how to shoot film photography when I was in high school because my brother in law Peter, who has been a catalyst for a lot of things I do, shot photography and I thought it was really cool!
+I thought about pursuing it in college, however, I really loved the energy and creativity that teaching offered and so l decided to go into teaching and earn my undergraduate and masters degrees in education.
+The love of photography never went away though and what started off as something I was doing occasionally eventually turned into a full-time endeavor.

 While building up my studio, I worked two full time jobs for years while attending photography workshops and classes at night and shooting weddings and engagements on weekends and other events every other night I was free.
 Through years of shooting, I have met some amazing friends and mentors who continue to push me creatively everyday.